redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/routing/services/index.md

 _Optional_

-`rootCAs` is the list of certificates (as file paths, or data bytes) that will be set as Root Certificate Authorities when using a self-signed TLS certificate.
+`rootCAs` defines the set of root certificate authorities (as file paths, or data bytes) to use when verifying server certificates.

 ```yaml tab="File (YAML)"
 ## Dynamic configuration